Press Release: Nexsis Joins the Mastercard StartPath Program

 Worldwide, over 844−million people lack access to clean water; 1.3−billion lack access to electricity - ‘they live in the dark’; and over 2-billion lack access to mainstream banking services – which means they are denied financial inclusion.

-Australian start-up company, NEXSIS, has developed and patented a world first smart-panel that produces clean water from any source, renewable energy, hot water and has embedded ‘Internet of Things’ functionality.
+Australian company, NEXSIS, has developed and patented a world first smart-panel that produces clean water from any source, renewable energy, hot water and has embedded ‘Internet of Things’ functionality.
 NEXSIS is working to revolutionise access to essential resources in emerging markets and promote financial inclusion.

 Annually, Mastercard evaluates nearly 2,000 organisations for possible participation in the Start Path program with less than 2% applications accepted into the highly competitive program.
 With its globally distributed team, strong underpinning technology, the deep water industry experience of the management team, and the potential to universally transform the water, energy, and financial inclusion spaces, NEXSIS has been invited to join to Start Path program to tackle three of the world’s largest problems.
 Nexsis is the fifth Australian company ever to be invited into the programme.
-Founded in 2014, Start Path has engaged with 180 startups globally which have collectively earned US$1.2 billion in raised capital.
+Founded in 2014, Start Path has engaged with 180 companies globally which have collectively earned US$1.2 billion in raised capital.

 The prestigious Mastercard Start Path program will provide NEXSIS with a clear path to the commercialisation of its ‘game changing’ all-in-one smart-panel, which is capable of providing clean drinking water, hot water, electricity, and data connectivity, to enable financial inclusion.
 NEXSIS and Mastercard will work together to improve access to clean drinking water and electricity in emerging markets, and to promote financial inclusion by allowing Nexsis and partners to build credit profiles of panel users and operators.